Finance and IT professionals have Hong Kong firmly in their sights as a skills shortage pushes salaries higher.

 Hong Kong has additional tax benefits as they are completely exempt from the capital gains tax, estate tax, and a host of tax treaties with other nations.
 Depending on where you’re currently a citizen, you can also enjoy double tax relief.

 Hong Kong is a unique city where an exciting lifestyle combines with opportunities for career progression and rewarding salaries.

-In summary, Hong Kong is a great destination to consider for Finance and IT professionals due to the growing demand for skilled workers, competitive salaries, tax advantages, and attractive lifestyle.
+In summary, Hong Kong is a great destination to consider for Finance and IT professionals due to the growing demand for skilled workers, competitive salaries, tax advantages, and an attractive lifestyle.